Cyclones, storms and floods

 Every year Australia’s tropical north is subject to cyclones, severe storms and strong winds often with driving rain and many lightning strikes.
 Central Australia experiences its heaviest rainfall during the Summer months and can be subjected to storms and strong winds.

 Although many of us are accustomed to living in the Territory climate we should not become complacent about this.

-Our Get prepped for the wet/summer guide will help you prepare your home and family - don't wait until a severe weather warning is announced to take action.
+Our Get Set 4 the Wet/Summer guide will help you prepare your home and family - don't wait until a severe weather warning is announced to take action.

 If a cyclone or severe storm does hit, it could affect power supply and, potentially, water and sewerage services for several days.